-Reviews in the Scrum methodology
+Reviews in the Scrum Methodology

 Scrum is a process model for project and product management, especially for agile software development.
 The scrum flow defines the framework in which all development activities take place.
 It is a sequence of strategic and tactical phases in a sprint.
 In these phases, the meetings and artifacts are used to ensure that the scrum team and customer become active together to create the product (Gloger & Margetich, 2018).
-Particularly, the sprint review and the retrospective are meant to encourage feedback:
+In particular, the sprint review and the retrospective are meant to encourage feedback:

 Sprint review

-The sprint review is a meeting of the entire scrum team and the relevant stakeholders at the end of a sprint in which the team presents the results (i.e., user stories) and receives feedback on it.
-It is also discussed what will be processed in the next sprint.
+The sprint review is a meeting of the entire scrum team and the relevant stakeholders at the end of a sprint, in which the team presents the results (i.e., user stories) and receives feedback.
+What will be processed in the next sprint is also discussed.

 The review meetings differ from a regular status update.
 The latest developments are presented in the review and tried out by the business units and other stakeholders.
-Only those developments that are finished are presented which ensures that the teams can turn to playful learning which is the real task of the review meeting.
-The idea is that the team learns more about the development project by trying out different things together with developers, product owners, customers, users and stakeholders.
+Only those developments that are finished are presented, which ensures that the teams can turn to playful learning, which is the real task of the review meeting.
+The idea is that the team learns more about the development project by trying out different things together with developers, product owners, customers, users, and stakeholders.
 The review is the meeting where successes are cherished, and it is a platform for a more informal exchange.
-The hard facts have already been negotiated before.
+The hard facts have already been negotiated previously.
 If nothing has been delivered, then there is no review either.
 Criticisms or suggested changes come as ideas in the backlog and are prioritized again.
 This enables an open discussion and a conscious decision about further investments (Gloger & Margetich, 2018).

 Retrospective

 The retrospective (short: retro) is a meeting after the sprint review in which the scrum team reflects on the collaboration in the sprint in order to discover potential for improvement and determines changes for the next sprints.
-Thus, the Sprint retrospective enables the team to learn systematically.
+Thus, the sprint retrospective enables the team to learn systematically.

-When teams, motivated by large projects as part of the IT strategy, find each other in the thicket of everyday project life, it is often clear that the goal will not be achieved quickly enough, if at all.
+When teams, motivated by large projects as part of the IT strategy, find each other in the thick of everyday project life, it is often clear that the goal will not be achieved quickly enough, if at all.
 In the retro, the team searches for the problem collectively or on the basis of individual contributions.
 In the spirit of continuous improvement, the team regularly looks at their team play together with their scrum master.
 In this context, regularity is key.
-Thus, the teams invest exactly 90 minutes every two weeks into the retro, not only when nothing works, but in good times as well.
+Thus, the teams invest exactly 90 minutes every two weeks in the retro, not only when nothing is working but also when things are going well.

 In the retro, the team works on three questions (Gloger & Margetich, 2018, p.
 73):